In early 2020 Saffron was engaged by telecom group Swisscom on the creation and development of a digital entertainment suite.

 Capitalising on heritage

-to when the state-owned company entered the Internet business as “The Blue Window”, which was later changed to “Bluewin”, the Swiss news and email portal still widely popular today.
+to when the state-owned company entered the internet business as “The Blue Window”.
+This was later changed to “Bluewin”, the Swiss news and email portal still widely popular today.
 Furthermore, the colour blue is a highly recognisable brand asset for Swisscom.